Ready to Go (Republica song): Music videos

-Two different music videos were released for the song.
-In the original video, lead singer Saffron is jumping on the roof of a building.
+Two different music videos were released, each for the different versions of the song.
+In the video for the original single release, lead singer Saffron is jumping on the roof of a building.
 The video was released in 1996, and the shots took place somewhere in East London.
 This video is very sunny and upbeat.
-It is said that it shows the hidden beauty of East London.
 The video also features lead singer Saffron playing the Sega Saturn video games Virtua Fighter 2 and Hang-On GP.
-The second music video, produced by Ben Grosse, was released in early 1997.
+The second music video, produced by Ben Grosse for the remix of the track, was released in early 1997.
 Saffron is shown singing in a warehouse with the band, then she is jumping, dancing and doing humorous mimics in front of the camera, often singing into a large megaphone.
 The video features rapid edit cuts, fast frame rates and zooming, and artificial colourisation.

 Impact and legacy

-American entertainment company BuzzFeed ranked "Ready to Go" number 37 in their list of The 101 Greatest Dance Songs Of the '90s in 2017.
+American entertainment company BuzzFeed ranked "Ready to Go" number 37 in their list of "The 101 Greatest Dance Songs of the '90s" in 2017.
+It is used as the song that Sunderland A.F.C. walk out to upon entering the pitch before a match begins.
+"Ready to Go" was featured as the theme song for Top Thrill Dragster roller coaster at Cedar Point, until its closure in 2021.
+In 2024, Republica confirmed that a rereleased version of the song will be used for Top Thrill 2.
+Same year, Billboard ranked the song number 94 in their list of "The 100 Greatest Jock Jams of All Time".